 Here Are Some Apps To Use To Photograph The Aurora On Your Phone:

 There are apps for smartphones like Northern Lights Photo Taker, Nightcap Camera, Slow Shutter Cam, Cortex Camera, LongExpo Pro and more.
-These apps let you have manual control over the camera settings.
+These apps let you have manual control over the general camera settings.
 So use a tripod or a Gorillapod to stabilize your mobile.

 Requirements And Settings For Your Phone:

-When it comes to aurora photography with your phone, location, requirements, camera settings, etc. is the same as those requirements that apply to shooting with a camera.
+When it comes to aurora photography with your phone, location, requirements, best camera settings, etc. is the same as those requirements that apply to shooting with a camera.
 So, try the settings you would use on the camera and do a test shot.
 Make exposure adjustments from what you get.

 - You will need to stabilize your mobile by mounting it on a tripod or Gorillapod.